24 May The Importance of Brand Guidelines

 How do I get brand guidelines?

-Brand guidelines are created after establishing a color palate, logo, brand voice, and all of your other brand elements.
+Brand guidelines are created after establishing a color palette, logo, brand voice, and all of your other brand elements.
 If you are just now building your business and brand, then it’s a perfect time to have your branding done and your guidelines created.
+If you want some help getting started, you can check out our free branding infographic or take our branding quiz.

-What if my brand is already established?
-Is it too late?
-It’s never too late to have your brand’s identity guidelines created.
+If your brand is already well established, but you don’t have brand guidelines, we’d love to help.
+It’s never too late to develop brand identity guidelines.
 In fact, recognizing you need them means it’s the perfect time to have them created.

 If you’re thinking about rebranding or want to know if your brand is on track, we recommend reading these additional posts: